Frédéric Prinz von Anhalt: Adoption and professed title

 In 1980, Lichtenberg was adopted by Princess Marie-Auguste of Anhalt (1898–1983), then in her 80s.
-Upon adoption, Lichtenberg's name became "Frédéric Prinz von Anhalt" – "Prinz" (Prince) is part of the legal surname in Germany and not a princely title any more according to modern German law.
+Upon adoption, Lichtenberg's name became "Frédéric Prinz von Anhalt" – "Prinz" (Prince) is part of the legal surname in Germany and not a princely title anymore according to modern German law.
 Despite being unrecognized by the House of Ascania, von Anhalt styles himself "Prince Frédéric of Anhalt, Duke of Saxony and Westphalia, Count of Ascania".

 Anhalt previously claimed to have been a childhood friend of Marie Auguste's only biological child, Karl Franz (1916–1975), and that the grieving mother adopted him out of kindness.
 However, the adoption was in fact arranged by Hans Hermann Weyer, a prolific orchestrator of honorary consulships, sham degrees, and adult adoptions by former German nobles.
 In exchange for his adoption by Marie-Auguste, von Anhalt paid her DM 2,000 per month until the Princess's death.
 Weyer subsequently criticized von Anhalt, who never paid the bulk of his DM 200,000 adoption fee, as his "most appalling" client.
 Von Anhalt characterized his adoption and subsequent assumption of titles as a "door opener" and "business decision" in a 2018 interview.

 Following his assumption of the "Prinz von Anhalt" name, von Anhalt entered several sham marriages to sell the title and also began to sell knighthoods.
 He also briefly was Prince Regent of the Principality of Sealand.
 The Hollywood Reporter found that von Anhalt had incurred several criminal convictions during his time in Germany, including for assault, burglary, fraud and theft.